JianjunTan-Beijing/LPI-CSFFR/README.md

 python main.py -d 'RPI1460' -sample 'random' -mode 'cnnsep_denseblock'

-where 'RPI1460' is lncRNA-protein interaction dataset, 'random' means the negative samples being randomly selected, 'cnnsep_denseblock' is a serial fusion framework MFC_SER, and LPI-MFC will do 5-fold cross-validation for it. you can also choose the other dataset 'RPI1807', the other sample 'swrandom', and mode 'cnn_denseblock'.
+where 'RPI1460' is lncRNA-protein interaction dataset, 'random' means the negative samples being randomly selected, 'cnnsep_denseblock' is a serial fusion framework CSFFR_SER, and LPI-CSFFR will do 5-fold cross-validation for it. you can also choose the other dataset 'RPI1807', the other sample 'swrandom', and mode 'cnn_denseblock'.